ktrudickm/Conflict-Resolutions/README.md

 # Conflict-Resolutions
-Testing Conflict Resolutions and Merges in Git
+Testing Conflict Resolutions and Merges in Git - Intentional conflicts to demonstrate the mechanism to merge with git.

+This is my README.